+Through above graph attention networks, \textit{I.e.} for Fig. \ref{fig:introduce_picture} (b) on the right, human combined node features have encoded relation cues of [human, cake], [human, knife] and [human, table], while knife's have encoded relation cues of [knife, cake], [knife, table] and [knife, human].
+Then we box-pair all specific human-object as illustrated in Fig. \ref{fig:graph_inference}. \textit{In doing so, when predicting the relation between human and cake, the model can not only leverage the cues of [human, cake] but other subsidiary cues from [human, cake], [cake, knife]. }

-First, an action category score $\mathbf{S_a} \in \RC^n $ where, \textit{n} denotes the total number of possible actions is computed.
-The computation requires an edge readout step, whose function $f_{readout}(\cdot)$ is implemented as a multi-layer perceptron\footnote{The multi-layer perceptron consists of 2 hidden layers of dimensions 1024 and 117.} and applied to each action category.
-The output is then run through a binary sigmoid classifier, which produces the action score as shown in Eqtn. \ref{eqtn:actionScore}.
+With box-pairing, we finally construct the concatenated representation $\zeta_{ij}=[ \mathbf{h}_{v_i}^c, \mathbf{h}_{f_{ij}}, \mathbf{h}_{v_j}^c ]$ for prediction.
+To compute the action category score $\mathbf{s}^a \in \RC^k $, where \textit{k} denotes the total number of possible actions, we apply an edge readout function $f_{readout}(\cdot)$ \footnote{A multi-layer perceptron with 2 layers of dimensions 1024 and 117 for HICO-DET, and 1024 and 24 for V-COCO.}, and then apply a binary sigmoid classifier for each action category: